theboi/github-update-readme/README.md

   - cron: "*/10 * * * *"
 ```
 - This will now run and fetch repositories you were most recently active on, every 10 mins.
+- **Important** Add a `DISPLAY.jpg` to your repositories to show in the table.

 ## Note

 - Due to GitHub's API rate-limiting, this GitHub Action will, at most, only check your 1000 most recent activities.
-- This is also my first GitHub action so apoplogies if its pretty bad... 😓
-- Feel free to suggest improvements/submit a PR.
+- This is also my first GitHub Action so feel free to suggest improvements/submit a PR.
 Thanks!